jtec/UAV3D/README.md

 UAV3D
 =====

 A UAV Visualization Environment based on the jmonkey (jmonkeyengine.org) java game engine.
+Run the UAV3D/3DView/dist/UAV3D.jar file to give it a go.

 Copyright (C) 2016 Jan Bolting